Chart Color Schemes

 Gordonvale faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.9%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 9.9%, followed by graduate diplomas (2.2%) and postgraduate qualifications (1.8%).
-Vocational credentials are prevalent, with 45.0% of residents aged 15+ holding them, including advanced diplomas (10.2%) and certificates (34.8%).
-Educational participation is high, with 32.5% of residents currently enrolled in formal education, including 12.5% in primary, 11.2% in secondary, and 2.7% in tertiary education.
+The area's university qualification rate is 13.9%, significantly lower than the Australian average of 30.4%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 9.9%, followed by graduate diplomas (2.2%) and postgraduate qualifications (1.8%).
+Vocational credentials are also common, with 45.0% of residents aged 15+ holding them - advanced diplomas account for 10.2%, while certificates make up 34.8%.

 Frequently Asked Questions - Education